Batata Vada Recipe (Aloo Vada)

 Make the filling

-- When they begin to pop, add curry leaves and fry until crisp.
+- On a medium flame, heat oil in a pan and add mustard seeds.
+When they begin to pop, add curry and fry until crisp.
 Add ginger garlic and green chili paste.

-- Add hing, salt, turmeric and red chili powder.
+- Saute until fragrant and stir in hing, salt, turmeric and red chili powder.

-- Mix well and add potatoes and coriander leaves.
+- Add the crumbled potatoes and coriander leaves.
 Turn off the stove and mix everything well.
-Taste test and adjust salt.
+Taste test and adjust salt to your preference.
+Cool this and divide to 7 to 8 equal portions.
+Roll them to balls.

-- Heat oil for deep frying in a kadai.
+- On a medium flame, heat oil for deep frying in a kadai.

-- When the oil is hot enough, add a tiny pinch of soda to the batter.
-Mix well.
-This is optional.
+- When the oil is hot enough, add a tiny pinch of soda to the batter and mix it well.

-- Drain them to a cooling rack.
+- Do not disturb them for 2 to 3 mins, until the batter becomes firm.
+Gently stir and fry until golden and crisp.
+Remove to a cooling rack.
 To fry the next batch make sure the oil is hot but not smoking hot.

 - Serve batata vada hot with green chutney or sandwich them in pav along with green chutney, dry garlic chutney & fried green chilies.